MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

     :::image type="content" source="media/k2bridge/k2bridge-run-query.png" alt-text="Screenshot of running queries.":::

 > [!NOTE]
 > Only kibana's Lucene query syntax is supported.
-Do not use the KQL option "Kibana Query Language".
+Do not use the KQL option, which stands for Kibana Query Language.

 > [!Tip]
 > In [Searching](https://github.com/microsoft/K2Bridge/blob/master/docs/searching.md), you can find more search rules and logic.

-1. To filter your search results, use the field list on the rightmost pane of the page.
+1. To filter your search results, use the **Available field** list.
 The field list is where you can see:

     * The top five values for the field.
     * The number of records that contain the field.